 The syllabus is as follows.
 It focuses on multimedia information analytics (vs. analysis).
 In this field there is an extensive use of mathematics and statistics to extract valuable knowledge from data¿data analysis, going beyond and using the insights from data to generate recommendations, to guide a decision making process, etc.

-- 0.- Course Presentation - 1.- Image and Video Analytics
+0.- Course Presentation

+- 1.- Image and Video Analytics - 1.1.- Basic concepts in image and video processing

-Review date: 27-04-2020
+Review date: 12-05-2022

-1.1.- Technologies
+1.2.- Image categorization